 CREATE2is still the entire container.

-For clarity, the EOF prefix together with a version number $v$ is denoted as the EOF$v$ prefix, e.g. EOF1 prefix.
+For clarity, the EOF prefix together with a version number n is denoted as the EOFn prefix, e.g. EOF1 prefix.

 EVM and/or account versioning has been discussed numerous times over the past years.
 This proposal aims to learn from them.
-A good starting point collecting the previous proposals is this thread.
+See “Ethereum account versioning” on the Fellowship of Ethereum Magicians Forum for a good starting point.

 This specification introduces creation time validation, which means: